Owing money or falling behind on repayments can be stressful. The good news is there are steps you can take to relieve the financial pressure.

 - 'wants' (could do without, at least for a while)

 Identify some expenses that you can cut or reduce.
 Be realistic — don't make it impossible to stick to.
-See living on a reduced income for ways to reduce your spending.
+See simple ways to save money for ways to reduce your spending.

 3. Prioritise your debts

-Work out which debts are your priority debts and try to pay them first if you can.
+Work out which debts are your priority debts and try to pay them first.
 Priority debts include:

 - rent or mortgage payments